Skip to main content

 • Progressive conductive hearing loss, usually with well-preserved speech discrimination

-• Patients often are soft-spoken and aware that they seem to hear better in noisy environments.
+• Patients are often soft-spoken and aware that they seem to hear better in noisy environments.

 PHYSICAL EXAM